SteinVR/RAG_Project/TASK.md

 > Purpose: The Lead Engineer's dynamic plan for the Current Task in Focus.
 This section will be cleared and re-written for each new task from the backlog.
 >
+- [x] Audit existing prompts and module flow (rewriter, HyDE, generator)
+- [x] Design improved prompt briefs + JSON schemas per module
+- [x] Update code/config to use new prompts and dual-mode rewriting
+- [x] Adjust pipeline logic for HyDE-aware rewrite decisions
-- [x] Phase 4: implement `src/core/pipeline.py` orchestrating ingestion, modules, and retrieval
+- [x] Smoke test modules and document rationale
-- [x] Phase 4: add `main.py` CLI wiring + logging/bootstrap
-- [x] Phase 5: document env setup, add uv/pyproject + README + API key template